 - Blows to the head

 - Strangulation, choking, or drowning

 Let Our Chicago Personal Injury Attorneys Recover Appropriate Compensation

 If you or a loved one suffered brain damage that was caused by the negligent or reckless conduct of another party, you may be eligible to obtain monetary damages to cover medical bills, loss of past and future income, continued treatment and care, as well as pain and suffering and disability.
-With more than 60 years of collective experience, our Chicago personal injury attorneys at McNabola & Associates can thoroughly review your case and determine all of your legal options to recover the compensation you deserve.
+With more than 60 years of collective experience, our Chicago personal injury attorneys at McNabola & Associates, LLC can thoroughly review your case and determine all of your legal options to recover the compensation you deserve.